a20r/dirtgenie/README.md

 - Use the feedback system in the web app to refine results
 - Consider the route as a starting point for manual refinement

-**Streamlit app issues**
+**Web app issues**
+- Check that the backend is running (port 8000) and frontend (port 3000)
+- Verify all dependencies are installed by running `./web/start.sh`
-- Clear browser cache and restart the app
+- Clear browser cache and try refreshing the page
-- Check that all dependencies are installed: `pip install -r requirements.txt`
-- Verify Python version compatibility (3.8+)
+- Check browser console for any JavaScript errors

 ## 📄 License